uasoft-indonesia/badaso-documentation-gen-2/content/en/installation.md

 ![license](/installation/dashboard-licence.png)

-- Save the license to your `.env` later.
+- Save the license for your `.env` later.

 ```env [.env]
 BADASO_LICENSE_KEY={your license}